 D. Note that a report will be provided to Council in June 2025 for consideration of any submissions and adoption of the plans.

-Devlin, Ngai, Smith, Taylor and Wheatley

-Against the Resolution: Councillors Balachandran, Pettett,

-Spencer and Ward
+For the Resolution: The Mayor, Councillor Kay, Councillors Devlin, Ngai, Smith, Taylor and Wheatley Against the Resolution: Councillors Balachandran, Pettett, Spencer and Ward

 CARRIED